cmatthews20/pytest-regression-plus/REPORTNOTES.md

 Writing software tests is a crucial aspect of the software development process.
 Tests help catch and identify bugs and issues early in the development process.
 This makes it easier and more cost-effective to fix problems before they become more complex.
 Writing tests encourages the developer to write modular, maintainable, and loosely coupled code.
 This, in turn, leads to higher overall code quality.
 Tests provide a safety net when making changes or adding new features.
 Having a comprehensive test suite gives developers confidence that their changes won't introduce unexpected issues.
 With a solid set of tests, developers can refactor code with greater confidence.
 They can make changes to the codebase, knowing that if something breaks, the tests will catch it.
 Tests serve as living documentation for your code.
 They describe how different parts of your code should behave.
 This can be especially valuable when onboarding new team members or revisiting code after some time.
 Automated tests can be rerun quickly and easily, allowing you to perform regression testing whenever changes are made.
 This helps ensure that existing functionality remains intact after modifications.
 Tests are an integral part of CI/CD pipelines.
 They enable automated testing and ensure that only code that passes all tests is deployed, reducing the risk of releasing faulty software.
 Detecting and fixing bugs early in the development process is less expensive than addressing them later in the software development life cycle or, worse, after the software has been deployed.
 Tests provide a clear specification of what the code is supposed to do.
 This can enhance collaboration between team members, as it helps in understanding and validating each other's work.
 Knowing that a product has a robust set of tests can instill confidence in both development teams and end-users.
 It indicates a commitment to quality and reliability.
 Tests make it easier to maintain and update code over time.
 As requirements change or new features are added, tests act as a safety net, ensuring that existing functionality is not inadvertently broken.

 In summary, writing software tests is an investment in the quality and reliability of the software, with benefits at the code, and business level.
 It leads to more robust, maintainable code and provides numerous benefits throughout the development life cycle.
-Additionally, the organization may be be following some software development methodology that demands tests from the outset; such as Test Driven Development (TDD).
+Additionally, the organization may be following some software development methodology that demands tests from the outset; such as Test Driven Development (TDD).

-So, after correctly asserting that tests are required - tests are written, put them in a test suite, and any time someone wants to make changes to the code, they must first run this test suite (and make sure all the tests are still passing).
+So, after correctly asserting that tests are required - tests are written, and put them in a test suite, and any time someone wants to make changes to the code, they must first run this test suite (and make sure all the tests are still passing).
 Very important for large and complex software where something may not be caught at manual inspection points such as code review, or via functional/usability quality assurance testing.

 ### Test Frameworks

 Test frameworks enable a developer to design, implement, and execute tests.
 These frameworks typically provide additional features, as seen below:

 A developer does not need to use a testing framework; they can certainly write their own.
-However, they would be be reinventing the wheel, since a way to run the tests needs to be created.
+However, they would be reinventing the wheel, since a way to run the tests needs to be created.
 Developers want to spend more time writing tests and software, not making the functionality to run the tests.
 Regardless of the software, the desire to parallelize, parameterize, randomize, _, or _ often arises.
 Some of these features are provided by pytest.
 But what about the ones that are not?
 That is the purpose of this report.
-To extend pytest to cover those edge cases, and provide a written, off the shelf framework that can be used.
+To extend pytest to cover those edge cases, and provide a written, off-the-shelf framework that can be used.

 ### Installing pytest